martinbudden/MaybeCube/MC300RB/readme.md

 1. Slide the **Z_Carriage_Center_assembly** to the approximate center of the first 2040 extrusion and loosely tighten the bolts.
 The bolts will be fully tightened when the Z_Carriage is aligned.
-2. Bolt the **Printbed_Strain_Relief** to the second extrusion.
-3. Slide the 2040 extrusion into the 2020 extrusions and loosely tighten the bolts.
+2. Slide the 2040 extrusion into the 2020 extrusions and loosely tighten the bolts.
 The bolts will be fully tightened after the Z carriages are added.

 ![Printbed_Frame_assembled](assemblies/Printbed_Frame_assembled.png)